Africa Sugar 2025: Main Conference Day 1

-Analyzing the cyclical nature of global sugar prices and the implications on African producers.
+- Discuss expectations for global sugar prices and their implications for African producers.

 Exploring opportunities in automation, technology, and renewable energy integration for sugar producers.